FlorianBauer/cytexpert-autoit-scripts/README.md

 1. Download and install the latest AutoIt Version from the [Download Page](https://www.autoitscript.com/site/autoit/downloads/).
 2. Download and unpack the following UDF package [UIA_V0_70.zip](https://www.autoitscript.com/forum/applications/core/interface/file/attachment.php?id=61194).
-Additional information therefore can be found in the corresponding [IUIAutomation MS Framework Thread](https://www.autoitscript.com/forum/topic/153520-iuiautomation-ms-framework-automate-chrome-ff-ie/)
+Additional information therefore can be found in the corresponding [IUIAutomation MS Framework Thread](https://www.autoitscript.com/forum/topic/153520-iuiautomation-ms-framework-automate-chrome-ff-ie/).
 3. Place the files `CUIAutomation2.au3` and `UIAWrappers.au3` from the package in the same directory as the CytExpert-Script files.
 4. Ensure that the paths in `CytExpertDefs.au3` match the installation directory of CytExpert installed on the system.
-5. If the `CytExpertStartUp.au3` script should be able to start up the CytExpert Software by itself, log-in credentials must be also provided in the head section of the `CytExpertDefs.au3`.
+5. If the `CytExpertStartUp.au3` script should be able to start up the CytExpert Software by itself, log-in credentials must be also provided in the head section of the `CytExpertDefs.au3` file.

 ## File Overview